Frank Theatre Company

 Frank Theatre Company, formerly known as Screaming Weenie, is a professional theatre company in Vancouver, British Columbia, Canada committed to the production, promotion and development of queer and sex positive arts and artists.
 The company defines 'queer' as individuals and groups outside of sexual and gender norms.
+Frank Theatre Company is a non-profit society and a federally registered charity.